malinpalo/The-Baking-School/README.md

 ## Design

 ### Color Scheme
- * The color scheme for this page was taken from [Color](https://coolors.co/palette/ffffff-b2cdbe-76a78c-e8b34d-000000).
+ * The color scheme for this page was taken from [Coloor](https://coolors.co/palette/ffffff-b2cdbe-76a78c-e8b34d-000000).
+ The colors schemes where picked out after rending the homepage picture in [Coloor](https://coolors.co/palette/ffffff-b2cdbe-76a78c-e8b34d-000000) to make a nice structure for the website.
   ![color-palette](../The-Baking-School/assets/image/color-scheme.png "color-scheme")

 ### Typography